fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 ## Course Description
-All data is an archive.
-While the idea of an archive has been typically used to refer to collections of historic documents, we can now think of all corporate and consumer data (smartphone use, search history, surveillance footage, fitbit stats, medical records, and even everything on the web) as an impossibly detailed archive of human activity.
+Archives determine the histories that get written.
+While the idea of an archive typically refers to collections of historic documents, we can now think of all corporate and consumer data (smartphone use, search history, surveillance footage, fitbit stats, financial and medical records) as an impossibly detailed archive of human activity.
 Yet this raises important questions: Who controls different facets of this archive?
 Who can access it?
 How is this data archive increasingly managed and understood by algorithms?
 How does systemic racism and bias creep into supposedly objective retrieval functions?
-How can the long history of the archive, and its many problems with selection bias, preservation, and access help us understand the future of data and its (mis)uses?
+This course explores how can the long history of the archive, and its many problems with selection bias, preservation, and access, can help us understand the future of data and its (mis)uses.

 ## Student Learning Outcomes